 During fiscal year 2014-15, the District entered into a capital lease agreement to finance the purchase of \$217,111 of computer equipment.
 The lease agreement provides for title to pass upon expiration of the lease period.

-On October 5, 2015, the District entered into a capital lease agreement to finance the purchase of \$213,304 of computer equipment.
+During fiscal year 2015-16, the District entered into a capital lease agreement to finance the purchase of \$213,304 of computer equipment.
 The lease agreement provides for title to pass upon expiration of the lease period.